samuelbennett1020/filters-for-election-prediction/README.md

 > A poll of 1,000 people has a margin of error of +/- 3%, a poll of 2,000 people a margin of error of +/- 2%

-As a conservative estimate, the $1 \sigma$ std error is given as 3%.
+Based on this, the $1 \sigma$ std error is given as 3%.